-Headline is Bublup’s default theme because it is easily the most popular of the six options.
-Due to the neutral color scheme and crisp white text boxes, it works for just about every story or collection.
+Due to the neutral color scheme and crisp white text boxes, Headline works for just about every story or collection.
 Since all the visual emphasis is put on your words and images, it’s the cleanest slate you can work from.

 Globe’s theme is full of earthy browns and greens, making it the perfect fit for collections or stories on food, health, nature, photography, and travel.
 With its capitalized and clean fonts and overall darker look than other themes, it also lends itself to more serious subjects.